-E Egerton NP Policy S1 - Community Facilities 1.
-Development will be supported where it complies with Local Plan policies for the protection of the local heritage environment and biodiversity, where it would not have an adverse effect on the conservation area, and where it is designed to meet community needs as identified in the Ashford Local Plan (2030), Policies COM1, ENV1 and ENV3.
-2. Community facilities in the Parish include: The Millennium Hall The Games Barn The Sports Pavilion Any building/land registered as an Asset of Community Value.
+Egerton NP Policy S1 - Community Facilities

+- 1. Proposals for the development of new community facilities in the Plan area will be supported where they comply with the relevant policies in the adopted Ashford Local Plan for the protection of the environment, biodiversity and heritage assets and where the development is designed to meet community needs in accordance with Policy COM1 of the adopted Local Plan. - 2.
+The principal existing community facilities in the Plan area are:

+The Millennium Hall

+The Games Barn

+The Sports Pavilion

+The Barrow House (now The George) Inn - a registered Asset of Community Value.